mthirabayashi/Fishy_Game/README.md

 ### Bonus features

-There are some additional features that could be added if extra time:
+There are some additional features that could be added in the near future:

 - [x] Add high scores stored locally in browser cookies
 - [ ] Add options for different game difficulties